Quercus parvula

 Quercus parvula, the Santa Cruz Island oak, is an evergreen red oak found on north-facing Santa Cruz Island slopes and in the California Coast Ranges from Santa Barbara County north to Mendocino County.
 It was taxonomically combined with Quercus wislizeni until resurrected as a separate species by Kevin Nixon in 1980.
 The type locality of Q. parvula var. shrevei (originally described by C.H.
 Muller as Q. shrevei) is Palo Colorado Canyon in Monterey County.
-It is placed in Quercus section Quercus.
+It is placed in Quercus section Lobatae.

 Three varieties of Q. parvula are currently recognized:

 Q. parvula differs morphologically from its close relative Q. wislizeni in the following ways: